MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

-# Use access teams to limit access to guides and guides content in Dynamics 365 Guides
+# Use access teams to limit access to specific guides and guides content in Dynamics 365 Guides

 A Microsoft Dynamics 365 administrator can use [access teams](https://docs.microsoft.com/dynamics365/customerengagement/on-premises/developer/use-access-teams-owner-teams-collaborate-share-information) to easily customize who can see specific guides and guides content (3D models, images, or videos) in Dynamics 365 Guides.
 Access teams